 Dale Sellers also played lead guitar on the soundtrack of the critically acclaimed television movie, ‘Elvis’, which starred Kurt Russell.

-At the time of the acquisition of this Gene Watson 'Peer's Quote', in June 2013, Dale Sellers was living in North Lake, Wisconsin and was spending time in the studio working on his new solo album release for RockIt Records.
-The yet untitled CD will feature an array of Dale's fretboard prowess covering a blend of original tunes as well as some classic standards.
+At the time of the acquisition of the Gene Watson ‘Peer’s Quote’, in June 2013, Dale Sellers was living in North Lake, Wisconsin and was spending time in the studio working on a new solo album release for RockIt Records.
+The yet untitled album will feature an array of Dale Sellers’ fretboard prowess covering a blend of original tunes, as well as some classic standards.

 Dale Sellers played lead guitar on Gene Watson’s ‘Love In The Hot Afternoon‘ (Capitol Records, 1975).

 Dale Sellers played guitar on Gene Watson’s ‘Paper Rosie‘ (Capitol Records, 1977).